ypid/dotfiles/README.md

 Pro:

-* With history, my dotfiles (mainly caused to the hundreds of git submodules included) is 400 MiB in size.
+* With history, my dotfiles (mainly caused by the hundreds of git submodules included) is 400 MiB in size.
 This space is used only once per system as all user accounts just symlink to it.
 * It allows to update most of the configuration files per system instead of per